 The hallmark of Cushing’s syndrome is that ACTH levels are partially resistant to suppression with dexamethasone, even at very high doses.
 Some MEN patients with pituitary tumours may have Cushing’s Syndrome.
 AdrenoCorticoTropic Hormone (ACTH) releasing tumours are sometimes known as ACTHoma.

 Some sites describe these as types of NET but that is totally wrong – they are recognised syndromes that increase the risk of developing Neuroendocrine Tumours.
-Neuroendocrine / Endocrine tumors can be seen in several inherited familial syndromes, including but not limited to:
+Neuroendocrine / Endocrine tumours can be seen in several inherited familial syndromes, including but not limited to:

 see more here Genetics and Neuroendocrine Tumours